sciunto-org/python-bibtexparser/.github/ISSUE_TEMPLATE/feature_request.md

 **Remaining Questions (Optional)**
 Please tick all that apply:

-- [ ] I would be willing to to contribute a PR to fix this issue.
+- [ ] I would be willing to contribute a PR to fix this issue.
-- [ ] This issue is a blocker, I'd be greatful for an early fix.
+- [ ] This issue is a blocker, I'd be grateful for an early fix.